 I wonder about forbidden things – people and places, too.
-So much so that I wrote a dissertation about what it might mean to uncover the forbidden in the stories we love to tell.
+So much so that I wrote a dissertation about what it might mean to uncover the unspeakable in the stories we love to tell.
 My doctoral work took up where my masters degree in Appalachian Studies left off.
-That degree was a thinly veiled excuse to spend two years in western North Carolina singing hymns and gospel songs in missionary Baptist churches that sounded like the stories my mother and grandparents told about a small rural congregation in north central Arkansas.
+That degree was a thinly veiled excuse to spend two years in western North Carolina, singing hymns and gospel songs in missionary Baptist churches that sounded like the stories my mother and grandparents told about a small rural congregation in north central Arkansas.
 During those two years in the North Carolina mountains, my husband and I were welcomed by faith communities connected by the close-knit kinship networks I was learning about in books and seminars.
 Sitting on the alto bench, I watched families three and four generations-deep worshipping together.
-Over a two-year period, I observed families navigate life and death as new generations came along to fill in pews claimed by ancestors long gone.
+Over a two-year period, I observed loved ones navigate life and death as new generations came along to fill in pews claimed by ancestors long gone.
 I also noticed how these families cared for one another.
 Living into a gospel that preached Jesus first, family second, I watched women in their 60s and 70s cook, clean, and care for parents in their 80s and 90s.
 Literally lifting one another up as they walked into church together, each multi-generational pair taught me something about the holiness – and sacrifice – of so deep a commitment.
-I was deep in my book learning, but it wasn’t my thesis that kept me up at night.
+I was fully immersed in my book learning, but it wasn’t my thesis that kept me up at night.
 It was the women in these churches who reminded me of my grandmother and her mother and her mother before.
 Preaching by example, these church ladies – Ms. Jan, and Ms. Ruth, and Ms. Kathy and Ms. Eulala – reminded me that I, too, was a granddaughter.
 Looking out over other people’s families, I remembered my own.

 My grandmother was diagnosed with dementia right before I began my graduate studies.
 Scattered across the country, my family struggled to hear what this diagnosis would mean for us all.
 Some held out for a miracle.
 Others hoped for a gentle decline that would foreclose dementia’s indignities.
 I wasn’t sure what to think, but after two years of bearing witness to the living gospel of those accompanying loved ones to life’s end, I was convicted that the next chapter of my learning would be hands-on and heart-bursting.
 The years my husband and I spent living in my great grandfather’s house were messy and complicated, and not just because of the decline in the house next door that shaped the contours of each day.
 The precious gift of the rare cogent moment or recipe improbably remembered were hard to translate for those holding onto a different measuring stick from afar.
 I struggled to make legible and tangible and meaningful both what remained – and what was fading each day.
 It was one thing to remember and face my own convictions.
 It was harder to learn that we all get to show up in our own ways and on our own timelines.

 There are some things too tender to probe, too complicated to parse.
 My grandmother’s decline is one of them.
 She has been gone for almost five years and I am just now stepping up to the fault lines we crossed in our efforts to do right by her.
-For a little while, the intellectual journey of my doctoral program offered new and often deeply engaging ways to talk about identity and belonging.
+For a little while, the intellectual journey of a doctoral program offered new and often deeply engaging ways to talk about identity and belonging.
 From the very beginning, though, I wondered about the trade-off.
 Even as we crossed the Mississippi on our way to Atlanta, Georgia, where I would enroll in Emory University’s Graduate Division of Religion, I wondered what it meant that I could leave someone behind.
 How would academic training stack up against the learning – and the wisdom – gifted in the unwinding of a life?

 Forbidden thoughts and disquieting questions about my own choices accompanied me throughout the coursework that I navigated with flying colors.
 It wasn’t until I began writing a dissertation about my own storied inheritances that my grandmother – by then an ancestor – asked for a different kind of memorial.
 For a while, I thought I was writing about categories of abstract belonging, trying to unpack the history of a particular term to figure out how and why it excluded so many.
 I eventually figured out that I was actually trying to write my way back – to a farm, to a family, and to a grandmother who asked me to be my best self until she no longer remembered who I was.